katemilano/workouttracker/README.md

 # Workout Tracker

 ## Description
-This application allows you to create your exercise and workouts.
-With the proper input, you are able to track the type, weight, sets, reps, and duration of the exercise for weight excerises.
-If the exercise is a cardio exercise, you are able to track my distance traveled.
-These results can be displayed on the dashboard with weekly tracking of your workouts.
+This application allows you to input a workouts.
+With the proper input, you are able to track the weight, and duration of the exercise for weight excerises over the past 7 workouts.
+If the exercise is a cardio exercise, you are only able to track my duration.
+These results can be displayed on the dashboard with charts able showing which workouts contributed the most/least.
+This also allows you to remove workouts to see only certain ones.

 ## Table of Content